johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/MAUEnabled.md

 If you enable this policy, Microsoft Edge will only use Microsoft AutoUpdate for updates.

-If you disable or do not configure this policy, Microsoft Edge will be updated using EdgeUpdater.
+If you disable or don't configure this policy, Microsoft Edge is updated using EdgeUpdater.

 Note: This policy is no longer applicable starting with Microsoft Edge version 140.